Conflux-Chain/go-conflux-sdk/api.md

 }
 ```

-ClientOption for set keystore path and flags for retry
+ClientOption for set keystore path and flags for retry and timeout

 The simplest way to set logger is to use the types.DefaultCallRpcLog and
 types.DefaultBatchCallRPCLog